What Is Biblical Meditation?

 The purpose of biblical meditation is to replace negative thoughts with positive, godly ones.
 King David was known as a “man after His [God’s] own heart” (1 Samuel 13:14; 16:7, 13).
 He was close to God and was a frequent practitioner of biblical meditation (Psalm 5:1; 7:1; Psalm 19:14; etc.), as were other servants of God.

 These verses show we are to meditate on God’s precepts, His ways, His statutes, His wonderful works, His commandments, His laws, His testimonies and His word.
 In other words, meditation is aligning our thoughts with every word of God (Matthew 4:4).

-A close examination of God’s Word
+Biblical meditation involves a close examination of God’s Word

 The apostle James calls God’s law the “perfect law of liberty.”
 God’s law should be used as a spiritual mirror to see our reflection.
 Instead of allowing us to see dirt and imperfections on our face, it helps us see flaws in our character.

 However, James warns that if we hear God’s Word but don’t follow through with action to change, then we’re like people who look at themselves in the mirror and immediately forget what they look like (James 1:23-25).

 Do we sometimes fall in that category?
 Do we ever read the Bible but quickly forget what we read and learned?

 Meditation helps us etch God’s Word in our mind, so we are less likely to forget it.This is where meditation comes in!

 Meditation helps us etch God’s Word in our mind, so we are less likely to forget it.